vbousquet/flexdmd/docs/README.md

 To check that everything is fine, switch from the 'Installer' tab to one of the 'Designer' tab and press 'Run'.

+A [VPX table](https://github.com/vbousquet/flexdmd/tree/master/FlexDemo) which demonstrates some of the capabilities of FlexDMD is provided with each release; just open & run it with [Visual Pinball X](https://github.com/vpinball/vpinball) version 10.6+ to see examples of what can be done.

-Finally, you should head to the [Scripts folder](./Scripts/) where you will find a few prepared scripts;
+Finally, you will also find a [Scripts folder](https://github.com/vbousquet/flexdmd/tree/master/Scripts/) with a few prepared scripts;
 * to add DMD for some popular tables: download and place them in your 'Table' directory alongside the .vpx table file and VPX 10.6+ will detect and use them,
 * for PinballY front-end: download and place in the PinballY's "Scripts" folder (there are a few options at the beginning of the script),
 * to show some of the features offered by FlexDMD for more advanced users.